Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 ## Media
 * All of my images were taken from [Google Images](https://www.google.com/imghp?hl=EN) and so I don't really know where the actual sources of the different images are from.

-# Acknowledgements
+# Acknowledgments

 * Thanks to my friends and family for helping with some of the ideas and design decisions when I was too indecisive or didn't know what to add into the website.

-* Thanks to my mentor Seun Owonikoko for encouraging me to challenge myself to do the quiz website and for some design decisions and critizism.
+* Thanks to my mentor Seun Owonikoko for encouraging me to challenge myself to do the quiz website and for some design decisions and criticism.

 * Thanks to the Slack Community for answering questions and clearing my doubts.